 - You don’t have to stay the whole day!
 If an event is all day, I usually ask volunteers to sign up for a half day shift.
 You would be welcome to demo the whole day, but again, it isn’t required.
 I want you to have as much fun at an event as the visitors we are demonstrating for.
 If you decide to hang out all day, you will have the flexibility to demo for a while, go and enjoy the event, then come back and demo some more.

 - Be prepared to do plenty of explaining!
 Outreach is part of our mission to educate the public about the fiber arts and as a demonstrator, you will be asked plenty of questions.
 You don’t have to be an “expert,” you know more about your fiber than most of the visitors do, so just share that with them.

 - You don’t need to wear period clothing!
 There are currently no events where we are expected to dress in anything other than our normal everyday clothes.

-- I’m very mellow and easy to get along with 🙂 So don’t be afraid to ask questions.
+- Don’t be afraid to ask questions.
 I want to help you have a great experience!

 Some of the events we typically participate in are listed below.
 If you’d like to demo, please email me and I will provide you with details:

 Usually mid-April to early May, at James Monroe’s Highland near Charlottesville.
 This is an outdoor event under a tent, very low key but fun!
 The organizers are very flexible and love for us to be there!

 Usually late-July to early-August, at Highland, near Charlottesville.
 The fair actually runs to 9pm, but we only demo from 10-6 each day, and this is an inside event for us.
 They have an air conditioned building we will be set up in which is wonderful in the heat of July.